arth6025/pdsnd_github/README.md

 24-6-2020

 ### Bikeshare
-Replace the Project Title
+Project Title

 ### Description
 Describe what your project is about and what it does

-Tells you the stats about bikeshare usage
+Tells you the stats about bikeshare usage across 3 states in US

 ### Files used
-Include the files used
+Include the files used - Not included

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

-UDACITY
+Thanks to UDACITY